Objectivco/wordpress-simple-settings/README.md

 ### the_nonce()

-Call this somewhere in your admin form to generate the nonce used to save settings.
+Call `$YourPluginInstance->the_nonce()` somewhere in your admin form to generate the nonce used to validate / save settings.

 ### save_settings()